bigorangenuke/NeutronDiffusion/README.md

 To decrease the amount of things that are printed, set dbg to false in the modules that are annoying you.
 I labeled where many of the print statements are coming from

+Code structure:
+	Reactor object: contains Nodes
+	Node object: contains references to its location in the reactor and the material of which it is made Material object: contains the properties of the material